Manoj240/pythonrepo/README.md

 ## snippets

-This repo has simple python function with pytests, that covers various features like mocing, parameterized tests and auto use mocking
+This repo has simple python function with pytests, that covers various features like mocking, parameterized tests and auto use in mocking

 Command to Invoke pytests are
 ```